-- 13. 2010 Prince George's County Landscape Manual: The addition of architectural models has no impact on the previous findings of conformance to the Landscape Manual, made in conjunction with the approval of previous SDPs for site infrastructure. - 14.
+- 13. 2010 Prince George's County Landscape Manual: The addition of architectural models has no impact on the previous findings of conformance to the Landscape Manual made in conjunction with the approval of previous SDPs for site infrastructure. - 14.
 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: The approval of architectural models has no impact on the previous findings of compliance with the requirements of the Woodland and Wildlife Habitat Conservation Ordinance, made in conjunction with the approval of previous SDPs for site infrastructure. - 15.
 Prince George's County Tree Canopy Coverage Ordinance: The approval of architectural models has no impact on the previous findings of compliance with the requirements of the Tree Canopy Coverage Ordinance, made in conjunction with the approval of previous SDPs for site infrastructure. - 16.
-Referral Comments: The subject application was referred to the concerned agencies and divisions.
-The referral comments are summarized, as follows: - a.
-Historic Preservation Commission (HPC) In a memorandum dated September 16, 2020, (Stabler to Bishop), incorporated herein by reference, the Historic Preservation Commission reviewed the subject application and recommends approval of this SDP with no conditions.
-HPC's findings and conclusion are summarized, as follows:
+Referral Comments: Due to the limited nature of this amendment, the subject application was not referred to any review agencies or divisions.